|Last Quarterly Update:||10/20/2014|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry act as intermediaries providing contract, temporary, and permanent staff to clients with specific employment needs.
-Major companies include ADP TotalSource, Insperity, Kelly Services, and Manpower (all based in the US), along with Adecco (headquartered in Switzerland) and Randstad (the Netherlands).
+Major companies include Allegis, Insperity, Kelly Services, and Manpower (all based in the US), along with Adecco (headquartered in Switzerland) and Randstad (the Netherlands).

 Large staffing services markets include the EU, the US, Japan, and the UK.
-The industry is growing fastest among nations in the Asia/Pacific region.
+Companies in Brazil and Mexico also employ large numbers of people through staffing agencies.
+The industry is growing fastest in the Asia/Pacific region.

-The US personnel staffing agencies industry includes about 32,000 companies with combined annual revenue of about $223 billion and is expected to grow at a moderate rate over the next two years.
-Growth drivers include outsourcing and leasing trends and technology solutions.
+The US personnel staffing agencies industry includes about 32,000 companies with combined annual revenue of about $260 billion.

 PRODUCTS, OPERATIONS & TECHNOLOGY